OCLC-Developer-Network/wms-midwest-2018/tutorial/tutorial-02.md

 # A Beginner's Guide to Working with WorldShare APIs
-## OCLC WMS Global Community + User Group Meeting 2017: Pre-Conference Workshop
+## WMS Midwest Meeting 2018 - API Workshop
 ### Tutorial Part 2 - Setting Up Your Project & Version Control

 1. We're going to use git to control versioning of our code, and host our code repositories on GitHub.
 First, create an empty repository on [github.com](https://github.com/) for your code.
 	1. Click "New repository"
-	2. Title your repository "wms_users_2017"
+	2. Title your repository "wms-midwest-2018"
 	3. Check the box next to "Initialize this repository with a README"
 	4. Click "Create repository"
 2. In a terminal window, change into the following directory: